Chapter 3: Unseen Hand

 His passage into the dark side of life had been gentler.
 He wasn’t caged or beaten into submission.
-No, he’d been seduced by food and warmth and sweets and… what he had once, as a very small boy, perceived as safety.
+No, he’d been seduced by food and warmth and sweets and… what he’d once perceived as safety.

 Why should I care?
 Why do I care?
 We all serve someone.

-Dismounting from the cart, his boots scraped the rocky earth.
+Dismounting from the cart of whimpering girls, his boots scraped the rocky earth.
 As he approached the brothel, a happy gentleman swung open the door, exotic perfume in his wake.

-The brightly dressed girl attending the entrance was young, had lips painted ruby red, and waved a feathery black fan.
+The brightly dressed girl attending the entrance was young, had lips colored ruby red, and waved a feathery black fan.
 She was maybe thirteen, but moved to accentuate every curve and crevice.

 “I am Lieutenant Blackhawk with trainees from Commandant Greysun.”

-The girl curtsied – showing more of her assets – then responded huskily, “please, wait here, sir,” gestured to a chair, then left.
+The girl curtsied, showing more of her assets.
+Responding huskily, “Please, wait here, sir,” she gestured to a chair, then left.

 Her working days are long over.